The matter-gravity entanglement hypothesis: The second law puzzle

 \begin{itemize}

 \item It only offers a notion of entropy for \textit{open} systems.

-\item There are lots of ways of decomposing a given $\cal H$ as ${\cal H}_\mathrm{A}\otimes{\cal H}_\mathrm{B}$.
-How we choose to decompose it depends on subjective choices and, again, \textit{we} are not around in the early universe to make those choices.
+\item There are lots of ways of expressing a given Hilbert space, $\cal H$, as a tensor product ${\cal H}_\mathrm{A}\otimes{\cal H}_\mathrm{B}$.
+How we choose a way -- i.e.\ how we split our total system into `system' and `environment' -- depends on subjective choices and, again, \textit{we} are not around in the early universe to make those choices.

 \end{itemize}

 What I'd like to point out is that one can envisage an alternative physical use of this mathematical fact: Suppose there's some decomposition that's physically natural, then maybe we could define the entropy of a total \textit{closed} system by